hitokiri-mata/katacoda-courses/kubernetes-observability/hpa/step2-metrics-server.md

 > `Error from server (ServiceUnavaliable): the server is currently unable to handle the request (get nodes.metrics.k8s.io)`

+or

+> `error: metrics not available yet`

-However, once the metrics are available the normal message should look like this:
+However, once the metrics are available the normal message should look similar this:

 ```
 NAME     CPU(cores)   CPU%   MEMORY(bytes)   MEMORY%